nschloe/markdown-math-acid-test/README.md

 > [$`a`$](x)

-### Math doesn't render when preceeded by an alphabetic character
+### Math doesn't render if preceeded by an alphabetic character

 - https://github.com/orgs/community/discussions/55343